 It has been 5 years since the whopping $19.3 billion merger with Facebook.
-Although we haven’t yet see what justifies this hefty purchase, it’s more than evident where it’s likely headed.
+Although we haven’t yet seen what justifies this hefty purchase, it’s more than evident where it’s likely headed.

 WhatsApp was introduced in 2009 as an ad-free chat platform free to use for one year after which you had to pay a $1 annual subscription fee.
 Since the acquisition, they’ve taken down the subscription fee to focus on getting more people using the product.

-It offers instant messaging, voice & video calls, status updates from contacts and a free Business App that comes with lite CRM capabilities.
+It offers instant messaging, voice & video calls, status updates from contacts and a free Business App that comes with light CRM capabilities.
 At the end of Q1 2019, the daily active users touched 500 million and that’s bound to grow each year.

 Explosive growth of this kind is not merely an outcome of building a feature rich product.
 It’s the right business model in the right market that pays off in the long run.
 Much of WhatsApp’s success is deeply tied to its business model- freemium and ad-free.
 To become a truly profitable acquisition, a change in its business model is inevitable.

 In the US, software companies that have a large user base are primarily based on one of these two profitable business models:

 Example: An advertising company that also offers subscription services such as GSuite from Google.
 A transaction company that also offers advertisement services such as Sponsored Products from Amazon.